joshnuss/til/_posts/2017-03-30-reduce-context-switching-in-vim.md

 Well now it is..

-Lately, I've been experimenting with different ways of accomplishing this, and starting building up shortcuts.

-Let me share them with you.
+I've been experimenting with different ways of accomplishing this, let me share them with you.

 ## Open related test